obinexus/pro/README.md

 ## Not Charity, But Constitutional Healing

-Stability is the foundation of human growth.
-POP transforms survival into sovereignty:
+Stability is the foundation of human growth. pro transforms survival into sovereignty:

 > “Even a puppet learns control when it understands the strings.”